What is Decaying Average?

 In the Mastery Settings of your course Mastery page, instructors have the option to enter their own decay rate when using the Decaying Average formula.
 The default value for the decay rate in Schoology is 75%.

 Let’s say you evaluate mastery in your course on a four-point scale, and you use the default decay rate of 75% with the Decaying Average calculation.
 You have aligned five assignments to Learning Objective A. Over the period of the course, the student received the following scores on these assignments in chronological order: 2, 1, 3, 4, 3.
-Note that the observations are ordered based on when they were graded.
+Note that the observations are ordered based on when they were first graded.

 - Mastery Score on Objective A after first observation: 2 * 100% = 2